Covert-One series: Characters

-TV miniseries
+Adaptations

-In April 2006, CBS aired a mini-series based on The Hades Factor.
+In April 2006, CBS aired a miniseries based on The Hades Factor.
+The miniseries was directed by British director Mick Jackson.

-Film adaptation
+In 2008, Swordfish Studios was contracted to create a Covert-One video game, but lost the license before they could release it.
+The game came out on February 24, 2009, retooled as 50 Cent: Blood on the Sand.

-On May 16, 2016, Universal and Captivate Entertainment announced the film adaptation will be a part of a cinematic universe of Robert Ludlum adaptations such as: The Janson Directive, The Sigma Protocol, The Parsifal Mosaic and others.
+On May 16, 2016, Universal Studios and Captivate Entertainment announced that a film adaptation will be part of a cinematic universe of Robert Ludlum adaptations including The Janson Directive, The Sigma Protocol, The Parsifal Mosaic, and others.